 I have compiled a list of tips to keep in mind when writing a pattern.
 I hope they can help in your own pattern writing, as I use many of them when writing my own patterns.

 - Such as whether your crochet terms are written in American Standard or British Standard Terms.
 Different regions differ by terminology and stitch names.
 For example, the stitch Americans know as single crochet Brits call double crochet.
 This is why we must be sure to be very clear about which convention we use.
 Because the internet includes so many people from different regions, every pattern published online (whether for free or for a fee) must include a note about which regional convention is used.
-This will allow your crocheter to convert the terms, if needed, and save them from having a frustrating time if they assume it’s written in crochet terms they are familiar with when it is not.
+This will allow your crocheter to convert the terms if needed, and save them from having a frustrating time if they assume it’s written in crochet terms they are familiar with when it is not.

-- Abbreviating stitch names and common words is standard in crochet patterns.
+- Abbreviating stitch names and common words are standard in crochet patterns.
 This saves on space and is actually clearer to write than writing crochet over and over as it’s in most stitch names.
 Just be consistent throughout your pattern and to help with that, create a legend, so people don’t have to go look up that particular abbreviation.
 This is particularly helpful for beginners.

 - For common stitches, you can get away with just listing them and their abbreviation in a legend.
 Most people know and understand a single crochet, a double crochet, a half double crochet, but for those less common and more difficult stitches, it is best to include a definition of how the stitch is worked.
-I like to not only write out the definition of the stitch, but also include a photo of the stitch, and a link to a tutorial that better explains how the stitch is created.
+I like to not only write out the definition of the stitch but also include a photo of the stitch and a link to a tutorial that better explains how the stitch is created.
 This saves the crocheter from having to go look it up themselves.

 - This is the area where you can include information about how your pattern is written and read and how the project is constructed.
 For instance, anything between ** indicates repeating, anything between means working in the same stitch, is the item worked in the round without turning, and any other important things to note.